 Common mistakes at the end of the quarter:

-- Not adjusting for next quarter: Evolution through learning and adapting is a core part of the OKR process.
-As business conditions are constantly changing, both your OKRs and OKR process will need constant work.
+- Not adjusting for next quarter: Evolution through learning and adapting is fundamental to OKRs — as business conditions change, both your OKRs and the OKR process will need constant work

 How to optimize your OKR cycle